 A negligent operator suspension is a suspension of your driver’s license by the DMV when you have been convicted of too many moving violations within a certain period of time.

 You are only allowed a certain number of DMV points within a given period of time.
 If you get 4 points in one year, 6 points in two years, or 8 points in three years, the DMV will presume you are a “negligent operator” and will suspend your license for up to 6 months.

 Commercial drivers are entitled to a higher point count before they get a negligent operator suspension.

 How Can I Win the Negligent Operator DMV Hearing to Prevent a License Suspension?

 Before the DMV can suspend your California driver’s license, you are entitled to a DMV hearing to present your side of the story and to prevent the DMV from labeling you a negligent operator.

-I am a negligent operator attorney and can represent you in your California DMV Negligent Operator Suspension hearing in order to help you keep your driver’s license.
+A traffic ticket attorney can represent you in your California DMV Negligent Operator Suspension hearing in order to help you keep your driver’s license.

-If you’re interested in getting help with your Negligent Operator Suspension, you can contact contact me (Attorney Paul Denni) by phone at 888-250-8450 or use the contact form below.
+If you need help with your Negligent Operator Suspension, you can contact contact me for a free consultation below.